GlobalAICommunity/Workshop-VisualInterfaceAzureMLSWine/README.md

 In the next step you have to remove the original quality variable.
 Therefore, use the Select Columns module, and exclude the quality variable.

-* Drag the Select Columns from Dataset on the canvas and connect it to the Execute R Script module
+* Drag the 'Select Columns in Dataset' on to the canvas and connect it to the Execute R Script module
+* On the right panel select 'Edit column'
-* Select the With Rules options
+* Select the 'By name' and under available columns select Add all
-* Begin with All Columns
-* Exclude by using column names and select the variable “quality” and “qual_bool”.
+* Then choose the minus (-) button for “quality” and “qual_bool”
+* Click 'Save'
-* Run the experiment
+* Run experiment

 ![Selecting columns from the dataset](docsimages/selectColumns.png)